-For this RIGHT-click on Ribbon Area, and you will see various options available here.
-Here you need to choose “Collapse the Ribbon.”
+Right-click on the “Ribbon” area, and you will see various options available here.
+Here, you need to choose “Collapse the Ribbon.”

 Once you choose this, the visible groups go away, and they are now hidden under the tab.
-You can always click on the tab to show the commands.
+But, of course, you can always click on the “Tab” to show the commands.

 How to Customize Ribbons

-Many times it is handy to customize Ribbon containing the commands that you frequently use.
-This helps save a lot of time and effort while navigating the excel workbook.
+It is often handy to customize a ribbon containing the commands you frequently use.
+It helps save a lot of time and effort while navigating the Excel workbook.

-Follow below given steps to customize ribbons in excel.
+Follow the below-given steps to customize ribbons in Excel:

-- Once the dialog box opens up, click on the New Tab as highlighted in the picture below
+- Once the dialog box opens, click on the New Tab, as highlighted in the picture below.

-- Rename the New Tab and the New Group as per your liking.
-I am naming the tab as “wallstreetmojo” and the group name as “test grouping.”
+- Now, Rename the New Tab and the New Group as per your liking.
+We are naming the tab “wallstreetmojo” and the group name “test grouping.”

-- You can select the list of commands that you want to include in this new tab from the left-hand side.
+- From the left-hand side, we can select the list of commands we want to include in this New Tab.

-- Once you are done, you will notice your customized tab appears in the Ribbon along with the other tabs.
+- Once we are done, we may notice that our customized tab appears in the Ribbon and the other tabs.

-Quick Access Toolbar is a universal toolbar that is always visible and is not dependent on the tab that you are working with.
-For example, if you are in the Home Tab, you will see commands not only related to Home Tab but also the Quick Access ToolbarQuick Access ToolbarQuick Access Toolbar (QAT) is a toolbar in Excel that may be customized and is located on the upper left-hand side of the window.
+The Quick Access Toolbar is a universal toolbar that is always visible and not dependent on the tab you are working with.
+For example, if you are in the “Home” tab, you will see commands related to the “Home” tab, and the Quick Access ToolbarQuick Access ToolbarQuick Access Toolbar (QAT) is a toolbar in Excel that may be customized and is located on the upper left-hand side of the window.
 It enables users to save important shortcuts and easily access them when needed. on the top executing these commands easily.
-Likewise, if you are in any other tab, say “Insert,” then again, you will same Quick Access Toolbar.
+Likewise, if you are in any other tab, say “Insert,” then again, you will see the same Quick Access Toolbar.

 How to Customize Quick Access Toolbar

-In order to customize the Quick Access Toolbar, RIGHT click on any part of the Ribbon and you will see the following
+To customize the Quick Access Toolbar, we must right-click on any part of the “Ribbon,” and you will see the following:

 What are the Tabs?

-Tabs are nothing but various options available on the Ribbon.
-These can be used for easy navigation of commands that you desire to use.
+Tabs are nothing but various options available on the “Ribbon.”
+These can be used for easy navigation of commands you desire to use.

-- Clipboard – This Clipboard Group is primarily used for Cut copy and paste.
-This means that if you want to transfer data from one place to another, you have two choices, either COPY (preserves the data in the original location) or CUT (deletes the data from the original location).
+- Clipboard – This clipboard group is primarily used for cutting, copying, and pasting.
+Suppose you want to transfer data from one place to another.
+In that case, you have two choices, COPY (preserves the data in the original location) or CUT (deletes the data from the original location).
 Also, there are options of Paste SpecialOptions Of Paste SpecialPaste special in Excel allows you to paste partial aspects of the data copied.
-There are several ways to paste special in Excel, including right-clicking on the target cell and selecting paste special, or using a shortcut such as CTRL+ALT+V or ALT+E+S., which implies copy in the desired format.
+There are several ways to paste special in Excel, including right-clicking on the target cell and selecting paste special, or using a shortcut such as CTRL+ALT+V or ALT+E+S., which implies copying in the desired format.
 We will discuss the details of these later in the Excel tutorials.
-There is also Format Painter ExcelFormat Painter ExcelFormat painter in Excel is a tool used to copy the same format of a single cell or a group of cells to the other cells.
-You will find it on the home tab in the clipboard section., which is used to copy the format from the original cell location to the destination cell location.
+Also, Format Painter ExcelFormat Painter ExcelFormat painter in Excel is a tool used to copy the same format of a single cell or a group of cells to the other cells.
+You will find it on the home tab in the clipboard section., replicates the format from the original cell location to the destination cell location.

-- Fonts – This font group within the Home tab is used for choosing the desired Font and size.
-There are hundreds of fonts available in the dropdown which we can use for.
+- Fonts – This font group within the “Home” tab chooses the desired “font” and “size.”
+There are hundreds of fonts available in the drop-down, which we can use.
 In addition, you can change the font size from small to large, depending on your requirements.
 Also helpful is the feature of Bold (B), Italics (I), and Underline (U) of the fonts.

 - Number – This group provides options for displaying number format.
-There are various formats available – General, accounting, percentage, comma style in excelComma Style In ExcelWhen the values are over 1000, the comma style is used to visualize the numbers with commas.
+Various formats are available – general, accounting, percentage, comma style in excelComma Style In ExcelWhen the values are over 1000, the comma style is used to visualize the numbers with commas.
 For instance, if we apply this style to data with a value of 100000, the result will be 100,000., etc. You can also increase and decrease the decimals using this group.

-- Cells – This group is used to modify the cell – its height and width etc. Also, you can hide and protect the cell using Format Feature.
+- Cells – This group is used to modify the cell – its height, width, etc. Also, you can hide and protect the cell using the “Format” feature.
 You can also insert and delete new cells and rows from this group.

-- Hyperlink – This is a great tool to provide hyperlinks from the excel sheet to an external URL or files.
-Hyperlinks can also be used to create a navigation structure with the excel sheet that is easy to use.
+- Hyperlink – It is a great tool to provide hyperlinks from the Excel sheet to an external URL or files.
+We can also use hyperlinks to create a navigation structure with the Excel sheet that is easy to use.

-- Symbols – This primarily consists of two parts – a) Equation – this allows you to write mathematical equations that we cannot ordinarily write in an Excel sheet.
-2) Symbols are special character or symbols that we may want to insert in the excel sheet for better representation
+- Symbols – This primarily consists of two parts – a) Equation – it allows you to write mathematical equations that we cannot ordinarily write in an Excel sheet.
+2) Symbols – They are special characters or symbols that we may want to insert into the Excel sheet for better representation.

 Page Layout Tab

-- Themes – Themes allow you to change the style and visual look of excel.
-You can choose various styles available from the menu.
-You can also customize the colors, fonts, and effects in the excel workbook.
+- Themes – Themes allow you to change Excel’s style and visual look.
+You can choose various types available from the “Menu.”
+You can also customize the Excel workbook’s colors, fonts, and effects.

 - Scale to Fit – This option is used to stretch or shrink the printout of the page to a percentage of the original size.
-You can also shrink the width as well as height to fit in a certain number of pages.
+You can also shrink the width and height to fit a certain number of pages.

-- Defined Names – This feature is a fairly advanced but useful feature.
-It can be used to name the cell, and these named cells can be called from any part of the worksheet without working about its exact locations.
+- Defined Names – This feature is fairly advanced but useful.
+We can use it to name the cell, and these named cells can be called from any part of the worksheet without working about their exact locations.

 - Calculations – By default, the option selected for calculation is automatic.
 However, one can also change this option to manual.